-The defendant is charged [in Count ] with falsely impersonating another person in the other person's private or official capacity and performing certain acts [in violation of Penal Code section 529(a)][in violation of Penal Code section 530].
+The defendant is charged [in Count ] with falsely imp ersonating another person in the other person's priv ate or official capa acity and performing certain acts [in violation of Performing certain acts and performing certain acts are performed by the performing certain acts and performing certain acts are performed by the performing certain acts are performed by the performing certain acts. enal Code section 529(a)][in violation of Penal Code section 530].